 Branches were gradually established throughout the country until Save the Children became a national organisation in 1956.

 The UNCRC remains at the heart of what we do.
-We are present at the UN where we continue to advise and lobby to ensure children's rights are considered and protected.
-We also work at national and local level to ensure communities, children and young people have their say on the issues that matter to them.
+We are present at the United Nations where we continue to advise and lobby to ensure children's rights are considered and protected.
+We also work at national and local level to ensure children, young people and their communities, have a say on the issues that matter to them.

-Together we work in 120 countries, including New Zealand.
+Save the Children is the world’s leading independent organisation for children.
+We work in 120 countries.
 We save children’s lives; we fight for their rights; we help them fulfil their potential.
-We work together, with our partners, to inspire more breakthroughs in the way the world treats children and to achieve immediate and lasting change in their lives.
+We work with our partners to inspire breakthroughs in the way the world treats children.
+We work to achieve both immediate and lasting change in their lives.